 but to obtain salvation

 Note that the word is “obtain” and not “attain” salvation.
 We can do nothing to attain salvation.
 We rest on the finished work of Christ for that.
 Salvation is a gift with no strings attached.
-We cannot work for our salvation in order to merit brownie points with God.
+We cannot work for our salvation to merit brownie points with God.

 through our Lord Jesus Christ